 - Attained-age-rated: the premium starts low and increases as you age.

-There can be a wide variance amongst cost.
+There can be a wide variance in cost.
 Differences may exist based on whether or not the insurance company selling the policy offers discounts or uses medical underwriting.

-Also, when price shopping for any Medicare Supplement policy, always compare apples to apples.
-You want to be certain you are comparing a Medigap Plan C from one company to a Medicare Plan C from another company.
+Pro Tip: When shopping for a Medicare Supplement policy, always compare apples to apples.
+You want to be make certain you are comparing a Medigap Plan N from one company to a Medicare Plan N from another company.
 You don’t want to compare Plan N at one company to Plan B at another because you won’t get a clear comparison between the prices and benefits.

 Enrollment for Medigap Plan N

-Medicare Supplement Plan N Versus Other Medigap Plans
+How Does Medicare Supplement Plan N Compare to Other Medigap Plans?

-How does Plan N compare to other Medigap Plans?
-It provides more coverage than Plans K and L. For example, it covers 100% of the Medicare Part B coinsurance and copayments, whereas K and L only pay 50% and 75%, respectively.
-The same is true with the Medicare Part A deductible.
+Medicare Supplement Plan N provides more coverage than Plans K and L. For example, it covers 100% of the Medicare Part B coinsurance and copayments, whereas K and L only pay 50% and 75%, respectively.1 The same is true with the Medicare Part A deductible.

 Only certain Medigap insurance plans cover emergency medical services outside of the United States.
-Plan N has foreign travel benefits that include emergency care within the first 60 days outside of the country.
-These benefits will pay for up to 80% of the treatment costs.
-But it is still advisable that you first check with your Medigap insurance agent about coverage before leaving the United States.
+Plan N has foreign travel benefits that will pay for up to 80% of the treatment costs.

-If you are interested in enrolling in Medicare Supplement Plan N, or any Medigap plan, there are a 5 things you should know beforehand:
+If you are interested in enrolling in Medicare Supplement Plan N, or any Medigap plan, there are a five things you should know beforehand:3

 - You must be enrolled in Medicare Parts A & B.

-- You can have a Medicare Advantage Plan or a Medigap policy, but not both.
-You can apply for a Medigap policy if you have Medicare Advantage, but make sure you leave the Medicare Advantage Plan before your new Medigap policy begins.
+- You can have a Medicare Advantage plan or a Medigap policy, but not both.
+You can apply for a Medigap policy if you currently have Medicare Advantage, but you must cancel the Medicare Advantage plan before your new Medigap policy begins.

 - A Medigap policy only covers one individual.
 Therefore, your spouse will need to purchase a separate policy.